isomerpages/nlb-biblioasia/_podcast/My Grandfather Was a Rōmusha.md

 After the war, going up and down the railway line, pointing out where the camps were, pointing out what happened.
 He wrote a book called <i>Crosses and Tigers</i>, about his experience as the interpreter during wartime and then his experience just after the war going up and down the railway line.
 And his regret also for his part in the Thai-Burma Railway.

 Jimmy  18:20
-Okay, so the POWs had structure and assistance from outside to get back, but the civilians, the rōmushas, did not.
+Okay, so the POWs had structure and assistance from outside to get back, but the civilians, the rōmusha, did not.

 Shirlene  18:32
 No.